mattleonard/pgbackups_s3/README.md

 Then run: `bundle install`

-Then create the initialzer that will hold all the settings for the packups
+Then create the initializer that will hold all the settings for the backups

 `rails g pgbackups_s3:install`